section-engineering-education/engineering-education/content/articles/hyperparameter-tuning-of-machine-learning-model-in-python/index.md

 The best parameters are `max_features: 1` and `n_estimators: 140`.
 The optimized score is `91%`.

 ### Conclusion
 In this tutorial, we have learned about the different techniques used to perform hyperparameter tuning.
 We then trained our machine learning model.
 Finally, we started hyperparameter tuning using the grid search technique.
 We fine-tuned the `max_features` and `n_estimators` parameters of the random forest algorithm.

 After hyperparameter tuning, model accuracy increased from `87.5%` to `91%`.
 This shows that our model has improved and will produce an optimal solution.

-To view the model in this tutorial, click [here](https://colab.research.google.com/drive/1U2_6VtBLvgeTWYkq_M6Jzo54UgUrASZN?usp=sharing)
+You can find the model we built in this [here](https://colab.research.google.com/drive/1U2_6VtBLvgeTWYkq_M6Jzo54UgUrASZN?usp=sharing)

 ### References
 - [Python code notebook](https://colab.research.google.com/drive/1U2_6VtBLvgeTWYkq_M6Jzo54UgUrASZN?usp=sharing)